alperenkaran/mathematical-fun/README.md

 ## Usage

-1. Make sure you have numpy and matplotlib installed.
+1. Make sure you have python, numpy and matplotlib installed.
 2. Run `main.py` and create some plots.

 ## Sample Plots